 From Thailand, it is easy to cross into neighbouring Cambodia, Laos and Vietnam, thus following the “banana pancake route” (named as such for the ubiquitous breakfast offered by most restaurants and cafes).

 Don’t Miss: the Grand Palace in Bangkok.
 (But note: there is a popular scam wherein individuals with official-looking badges lurk outside of the Grand Palace and tell tourists it’s closed, then offer to take them to a faraway sight for a high price.)

 Keep in mind these destinations are merely suggestions.
 Even if you’ve never ventured beyond your home province or territory, if there is somewhere that you’ve always dreamed of going, then do your research and go.
 All backpackers experience a learning curve, the steepness of which is determined by how different that place is from home.
 No matter where you go, you’ll be faced with challenges, both anticipated and not—and you’ll inevitably figure it out on the fly.

 Before you know it, you too will be a sage nomad, fondly remembering your days as a newbie indie traveller.

-- Sue Bedford is an indie traveller who has trekked, motorcycled, wandered, bused, hitched, boated, tuk-tuk’ed and stumbled through more than 50 countries.
+- Sue Bedford is an indie traveller who has bused, hitched, boated, tuk-tuk’ed and stumbled through over 50 countries.
 This article first appeared in the indie-travel series she penned for Outpost online.
-Sue was also chosen to co-host Outpost’s Tan Your Mind Thailand Series 1 (here in photo at a Thai elephant sanctuary).
-Check out the blog and video series here.